The London Orthotic Consultancy (LOC) is already recognised and referred to by a considerable number of Case Managers.

 Our approach to the assessment of new patients is a holistic one, we look beyond the most obvious symptoms to investigate anything that is having an impact on the well-being of each individual so that we can provide a total package of care that will optimise rehabilitation.

-We are fortunate to have gait laboratories in both our Kingston and Manchester clinics.
+We are fortunate to have gait laboratories in our Kingston, Manchester and Cambridge clinics.
 These video vector facilities provide us with the capabilities to assess, prescribe and fine-tune our bespoke orthotics for the most complex conditions.
 They also provide an objective measurement of the progress being made over time and allow for minute adjustments to be made to the prescription.

 We are committed to providing long term care to your clients so that you do not need to worry about them.
 So as a standard we will always adjust orthotics post fitting if your client feels that they are not quite right.